beecode-rs/msh-node-env/README.md

 const env = MshNodeEnv({ namingStrategy: [new naming.PrefixName({ prefix: 'SOME_APP' })] })
 ```

-Then we can add another env value prefixed with that container name
+Then we can add another env value prefixed with that container name.

 ```dotenv
 #.env